G.E.M.: Early life

 Tang Sze-wing was born on 16 August 1991, in Shanghai, China; she was given the English name Gloria by her father.
 Her father is from Hong Kong, and her mother is from Shanghai.
-She has a younger sister, four years younger than her.
+She has a sister four years her junior.
 G.E.M. spent her childhood at Caoyang New Village and lived with her maternal grandmother who died in March 2011.
 She moved to Hong Kong with her parents at the age of four.
 She attended Christian schools for her education.

 G.E.M. grew up with a musical background, her mother from Vocal Music department of Shanghai Conservatory of Music, her grandmother was a vocal coach, her grandfather was a saxophonist in an orchestra, and her uncle was a violinist.
 G.E.M. started to write songs at the age of five.
 She would play a few practice songs and improvise them herself.
 She was featured in a performance on Hong Kong's Educational Television at the age of seven.
 She achieved ABRSM's piano grade 8 at the age of thirteen.
 G.E.M. names Christina Aguilera, Beyoncé, and Mariah Carey as her influences.

 In 2006, G.E.M. won the champion in the singing competition titled Spice It Up, and caught the attention of Chang Tan (張丹), who offered her a recording deal with Hummingbird Music.
 She then became a professional singer at the age of 16.
 She graduated from Heep Woh Primary School and True Light Girls' College with a score of 21 points in HKCEE.
 In 2008, she attended Hong Kong Academy for Performing Arts, but dropped out in 2009 due to her decision to focus on her singing career.

 Career

-2008–2010: G.E.M., 18..., and My Secret
+2008–2010: G.E.M., 18..., and MySecret

 In October 2008, G.E.M. released her debut self-titled EP G.E.M. which included two Mandarin songs and three Cantonese songs.
 She won a series of awards for the album, and was dubbed the "Girl with Giant Lungs" and "Young Diva with Giant Lungs" for her vocal range.
 In May 2009, G.E.M. travelled to Los Angeles to record her first studio album, 18..., which was released in October 2009.
 In November 2009, she held her first concert G.E.M.
 18 Live 2009 at Hong Kong International Trade and Exhibition Centre, and the concert featured special guests including Jan Lamb and Justin Lo.
 In the same year, she also held a concert in Toronto.
-In 2010, G.E.M. went to Taiwan to promote the album 18... and then returned to Los Angeles to record her next studio album, My Secret, which was released in October 2010.
+In 2010, G.E.M. went to Taiwan to promote the album 18... and then returned to Los Angeles to record her next studio album, MySecret, which was released in October 2010.